-5.3.
+5.6.
 The aim of the oral examination is to establish that the applicant has a solid understanding of the operation and limitations of the aircraft to be flown along with an assessment of the applicant's attitude and motivation.
 This discussion can take the form of a Q & A session, however, this is also an opportunity to share experience and knowledge.

-5.4.
+5.7.
 The DAE shall:

-- a) Discuss airframe weight, balance and loading limitations, engine operating limitations, 'G' load restrictions and any other limitations applicable to the demonstration aircraft - b) Discuss personal motivation, philosophy and reason for the applicant's wish to obtain / upgrade / renew a DA. - c) Discuss the display that the applicant intends to demonstrate.
-Discuss the logic of their routine, energy management, planning of the manoeuvres in relation to aircraft limitations, effects of density altitude, effects of surface and upper winds and how to adjust the display to compensate for external constraints24 - d) Discuss the importance of conducting a display briefing whether the applicant is displaying as a singleton or leading a formation
+- a) Discuss airframe weight, balance and loading limitations, engine operating limitations, 'G' load restrictions and any other limitations applicable to the demonstration aircraft - b) Discuss personal motivation, philosophy and reason for the applicant's wish to obtain / upgrade / renew a DA - Discuss the display that the applicant intends to demonstrate including the following topics; - i) the logic of the routine - ii) energy management - iii) the planning of the manoeuvres in relation to aircraft limitations - the planning of the manoeuvres in relation to G management.